When arrested for a DUI there are two common charges that a prosecutor files against a defendant.

 Under California Vehicle Code 23152(b) it is a crime to drive a motor vehicle with a BAC of .08 or more1

-However, the presumption is not conclusive and can be challenged on various grounds that are discussed under defenses to this offense below.
+However, the presumption is not conclusive and can be challenged on various grounds.

 Estimate Your BAC With Our Blood Alcohol Calculator